 Other interesting focal points are Hermann Park, Miller Outdoor Theater, the Houston Zoo, Rice University, and the Houston Ship Channel.

-The eggersmann team had the pleasure of working with enthusiastic homeowners and talented architects and interior designers on this renovation project near the top of Warwick Towers.
+The eggersmann team had the pleasure of working with enthusiastic homeowners, talented architects and interior designers on this renovation project near the top of Warwick Towers.

 The homeowners had 2 key design frameworks in mind.
 They wanted to eschew earth tones in preference for a color palette reminiscent of being high in the sky…to match the condo’s surrounding view reflecting the colors of day and night when you look up out of the condo’s expansive windows.

 They also wanted to acknowledge the Brutalist architecture with squared, straight, and clean hard lines and a satisfying heaviness.

 Tones throughout the residence are in tones of black, grey, and white.
 In the kitchen we followed suit with this calming palette with a stone island in our Unique collection in Carnico Grigio marble.
 The monolithic stone look with homogeneous finishes on all faces suited the desired Brutalist style well.

 The custom eggersmann Esign cabinetry was clad in glossy Silver Metallic Acrylux Calgary to reflect the happenings in the sky.